Notice of Privacy Practices

 We reserve the right to change this notice.
 We reserve the right to make

-will post a copy of the current notice in the hospital.
-The notice will
+post a copy of the current notice in the hospital.
+The notice will contain

-for treatment or health care services as an inpatient or outpatient, we
+health care services as an inpatient or outpatient, we will offer you

 firstname.lastname@example.org.
 All complaints must be submitted in writing.